DS3-SISCAT/multimorbidity-progression/README.md

 These applications are intended as exploratory and hypothesis-generating tools that complement the static figures included in the manuscript and supplementary materials.

+⚠️ *Note:* The interactive web application is provided as a research exploration tool and may change over time.
+This GitHub repository serves as the stable entry point referenced in the manuscript.

 ---

 ## Contact